-c.
-Compensatory Leave
+c) Compensatory Leave

-(1) It is understood that exempt employees often must work lengthy and irregular hours in order to perform their jobs.
-Exempt employees are not eligible for overtime.
-In recognition of this, exempt employees shall receive eight (8) days of compensatory leave each calendar year.
-Exempt employees shall receive their compensatory leave on a quarterly basis (On January 1, April 1, July 1, and October 1).
+1. It is understood that exempt, non-overtime eligible employees often must work lengthy and irregular hours in order to perform their jobs.
+In recognition of this, exempt, non-overtime eligible employees shall receive eight (8) days of compensatory leave each calendar year.
+Exempt employees shall receive their compensatory leave on a quarterly basis (on January 1, April 1, July 1, and October 1).

-Compensatory leave shall be prorated for employees who in a calendar year are actively employed less than a full year.
-If the Employer requires an employee to work on a paid holiday or on a weekend day of a three-day weekend, they will be awarded an additional half-day if they work at least 2 hours or a full-day if they work 6 or more hours.
+Compensatory leave shall be prorated to the nearest whole hour increment for employees who in a calendar quarter are actively employed less than a full quarter.

+If the Employer requires an employee to work on a paid holiday or on a weekend day of a three-day weekend, they will be awarded an additional half-day if they work at least two (2) hours or a full day if they work six (6) or more hours.

-- (2) Effective July 1, 2019, the Chief of Staff may award an exempt Employee up to one (1) additional day of compensatory leave per calendar quarter for extraordinary work performed above the minimally required weekly hours during the prior calendar quarter.
-To be considered for the additional day(s) of compensatory leave, employees will submit to the supervisor and the Chief of Staff a justification based on work performed for the previous calendar quarter for additional compensatory leave. - (3) Use of compensatory leave shall be with prior approval of the employee's supervisor. - (4) Compensatory leave may be used in hourly increments and must be used in the year in which it is earned or granted; it cannot be carried over from year to year.
-Requests for use shall not be unreasonably denied. - (5) If an employee's employment with Employer ends, employees may cash out up to thirty-two (32) hours of unused compensatory leave.
-This will not apply to staff who are terminated for misconduct.
+The Chief of Staff at their discretion may award an exempt Employee additional compensatory leave for extraordinary work performed above the minimally required weekly hours during the prior calendar quarter.
+In addition, Employees who have performed extraordinary work in a calendar quarter may also asked to be considered for additional compensatory leave.
+Employees initiate such requests by submitting to the supervisor and the Chief of Staff a justification based on work performed for the previous calendar quarter for additional compensatory leave.

+- 2. Use of compensatory leave shall be with prior approval of the employee's supervisor. - 3.
+Compensatory leave may be used in hourly increments and must be used in the year in which it is earned or granted; it cannot be carried over from year to year.
+Requests for use shall not be unreasonably denied.

+4. If an employee's employment with Employer ends, employees may cash out any received or awarded unused compensatory leave.
+If an employee's employment with Employer ends prior to the end of a calendar quarter, the compensatory leave awarded for that calendar quarter will be retroactively prorated to the nearest whole hour increment based on the date of separation for the purposes of cash out.
+Staff who are terminated for misconduct forfeit all unused compensatory leave.
+If the employee separates for any reason prior to the time they have accumulated the number of compensatory leave hours taken during the calendar quarter, the employee will be responsible for reimbursing Employer in the amount of used but unearned compensatory leave in the form of a reduction of final wages.